backlogs/www/_posts/en/1999-06-01-installation.markdown

 This will display a page where you can download the available versions tagged in the repo.
 Download the version of your choice by clicking either the tgz or zip link.
 For Windows users, it's usually zip.
 After this, go ahead and extract the contents of the downloaded archive into the `vendor/plugins` directory of your Redmine instance.
 Also, make sure that the extracted directory is named exactly as `redmine_backlogs`.

+## Pre-install Tasks

+## Rake It In!

+Up next, we need to ensure that your Redmine instance is set-up correctly.
+So make sure to execute the following rake commands from the command line while in your Redmine installation's top directory:

+    rake generate_session_store
+    rake config/initializers/session_store.rb
+    rake db:migrate
+    rake db:migrate:upgrade_plugin_migrations

+For more information on the above rake tasks, execute `rake -T` from within your Redmine installation.
+You may also want to run the following rake tasks.

+> **WARNING:** Be careful when running the following rake tasks in a production environment as it might produce unwanted results.

+    rake tmp:cache:clear
+    rake tmp:sessions:clear

 ## Configure Backlogs

+Now that Backlogs has been downloaded, let's go ahead and tell it how to behave.
+To do that, go to your terminal again and do the following:

+    cd path/to/redmine
+    rake redmine:backlogs:install

+This will download some needed files, help you set up your story and task trackers, make breakfast for you, and run the plugin's database migrations. :-)

+> **About story and task trackers:** These settings tell Backlogs what type of issues it should consider as stories and tasks respectively.
+You may select more than one story tracker but only one task tracker.
+Some of us like to use Bug, Feature, and Support as story trackers and Task as the task tracker.
+Others prefer to make it simple by creating a Story tracker and a Task tracker.
+It's really up to you.

+Once you're done with the installer, restart Redmine to proceed to the next step.

+## Additional Configuration

-Now that Backlogs is installed, let's go ahead and tell it how to behave.
-To do that, access your Redmine instance using your preferred browser, log in as an administrator and head on to _Administration_ > _Plugins_.
+This step is not required at this point, but it helps to know there is this page for redoing the configuration.
+Access your Redmine instance using your preferred browser, log in as an administrator and head on to _Administration_ > _Plugins_.
 Then click the _Configure_ link to the right of the Redmine Backlogs Plugin record.
 You should then see a screen similar to the one below:

 ![Configure Screen](../../assets/images/configure_screen.png)